 Bobbing and bouncing along a dirt road in northeast Oklahoma is the Hornet Spook Light, a paranormal enigma for more than a century.
-Described most often as an orange ball of light, the orb travels from east to west along a four mile gravel road, long called the Devil’s Promenade by area locals.
+Described most often as an orange ball of light, the orb travels east to west along a four-mile gravel road, long called the Devil’s Promenade by area locals.

 According to the legend, the spook light was first seen by Indians along the infamous Trail of Tears in 1836; however, the first “official” report occurred in 1881 in a publication called the Ozark Spook Light.

-The ball of fire, described as varying from the size of a baseball to a basketball, dances and spins down the center of the road at high speeds, rising and hovering above the treetops, before it retreats and disappears.
-Others have said it sways from side to side, like a lantern being carried by some invisible force.
-In any event, the orange fire-like ball has reportedly been appearing nightly for well over a one hundred years.
-According to locals, the best time to view the spook light is between the hours of 10:00 p.m. and midnight and tends to shy away from large groups and loud sounds.
+The ball of fire, described as varying from the size of a baseball to a basketball, dances and spins down the center of the road at high speeds, rising and hovering above the treetops before it retreats and disappears.
+Others have said it sways from side to side, like a lantern carried by some invisible force.
+In any event, the orange fire-like ball has reportedly been appearing nightly for well over 100 years.
+According to locals, the best time to view the spook light is between 10:00 p.m. and midnight, and tends to shy away from large groups and loud sounds.

 Though many paranormal and scientific investigators have studied the light, including the Army Corps of Engineers, no one has been able to provide a conclusive answer as to the origin of the light.

-Many explanations have been presented over the years including escaping natural gas, reflecting car lights and billboards, and will-o’-the-wisps, a luminescence created by rotting organic matter.
-However, all of these explanations all fall short of being conclusive.
+Many explanations have been presented over the years, including escaping natural gas, reflecting car lights and billboards, and will-o’-the-wisps, a luminescence created by rotting organic matter.
+However, all of these explanations fall short of being conclusive.

-As to the theory of escaping natural gas, which is common in marshy areas, the Hornet Light is seemingly not affected by wind or by rain, and how would it self-ignite?
-The idea that it might be a will-o’-the-wisp is discounted, as this biological phenomena does not display the intensity of the ball of light seen along the Devil’s Promenade.
-Explanations of headlights or billboards are easily discarded, as the light was seen years before automobiles or billboards were made, and before a road even existed in the area.
+As to the theory of escaping natural gas, common in marshy areas, the Hornet Light is seemingly not affected by wind or rain, and how would it self-ignite?
+The idea that it might be a will-o’-the-wisp is discounted, as this biological phenomenon does not display the intensity of the ball of light seen along the Devil’s Promenade.
+Explanations of headlights or billboards are easily discarded, as the light was seen years before automobiles or billboards were made and before a road even existed in the area.

-Other interesting legends also abound about the light that provide a more ghostly explanation.
-The oldest is the story of a Quapaw Indian maiden who fell in love with a young brave.
+Other interesting legends also abound about the light, providing a more ghostly explanation.
+The oldest story is of a Quapaw Indian maiden who fell in love with a young brave.
 However, her father would not allow her to marry the man as he did not have a large enough dowry.
 The pair eloped but were soon pursued by a party of warriors.
 According to the legend, when the couple was close to being apprehended, they joined hands above the Spring River and leaped to their deaths.
-It was shortly after this event, that the light began to appear and was attributed to the spirits of the young lovers.
+It was shortly after this event that the light began to appear and was attributed to the spirits of the young lovers.

 Another legend tells of a miner whose cabin was attacked by Indians while he was away.
 Upon his return, he found his wife and children missing and is said to continue looking for them along the old road, searching with his lantern.

-Reportedly, the moving anomaly, growing brighter and dimmer, larger and smaller, can be seen approximately twelve miles southwest of Jopliln, Missouri.
-To get to Devil’s Promenade Road, take Interstate 44 west from Jopliln but before you reach the Oklahoma border, take the next to the last Missouri exit onto Star Route 43.
-Traveling south for about four miles, you will reach a crossroads which is Devil’s Promenade Road.
+Reportedly, the moving anomaly, growing brighter and dimmer, larger and smaller, can be seen approximately 12 miles southwest of Joplin, Missouri.
+To get to Devil’s Promenade Road, take Interstate 44 west from Joplin, but before you reach the Oklahoma border, take the next to the last Missouri exit onto Star Route 43.
+Traveling south for about four miles, you will reach a crossroads, which is Devil’s Promenade Road.